florianjehn/Extreme-Climate-Change/README.md

 # Extreme-Climate-Change
-Repository for a short communication about the amount of research for extreme climate change.
+Repository for a brief communication about the amount of research for extreme climate change.